Mike-j-t-laptop/RoomExistingSQLiteDBConverter/README.md

 - The CursorWindow full messages just indicating the the CursorWindow couldn't hold the row that was being added as it was larger than the estimated row size and it would have been added to the next population of the CursorWindow.

-The Chinook Database is similar other than that the 1 row as previously mentioned cannot be copied.
+The Chinook Database is similar other than that the 1 row as previously mentioned can be copied.